ilala1/AirportTrackerApp/README.md

 # AirportsDeparturesApp
 ####Prerequisites

-javascript
+JavaScript
 node.js
 ####Project Brief

-#####Objectives The purpose of this project is to allow users to search for an Airport and thene view live Arrivals for thath Airport.
+#####Objectives The purpose of this project is to allow users to search for an Airport and to view live Arrivals/Departures for that Airport.

 You should be able to search for an airport once selected you can then view the live arrivals for that airport